AnotherDaniel/smahub/README.md

 There are several areas where SMAHub can be improved:

+- Create a dedicated home assistant mqtt plug-in, which uses HA's mqtt integration library to auto-create sensor definitions for all published data in home assistant.
 - Option for different/separate plugin config file directory: Allow users to specify a separate directory for plugin configuration files, making it easier to manage and organize plugin configurations.
 - More robust plugin loading: Improve the plugin loading process to handle errors and edge cases more gracefully.
+- Extend test cases.

 ## Contributors/code sources